Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Conclusions

 \section{Conclusions}

 Through thermal oxidation in a tube furnace, rapid thermal annealing, and plasma oxidation, we grew Ta$_2$O$_5$ on top of sputtered $\alpha$-Ta thin films.
-In particular, plasma oxidation created smooth oxide surfaces conducive to the deposition of a second Ta layer on top to form trilayer structures.
+Among these approaches, plasma oxidation yielded especially smooth oxide surfaces, with thickness controllable through the annealing temperature.
 The mechanistic insights into the Ta oxidation process provide guidance for the modulation of the Ta oxide composition and thickness by on-the-fly tuning the plasma parameters.
-We also demonstrated successful growth of $\alpha$-Ta on top of both native and plasma-oxidized $\alpha$-Ta films, paving the way for trilayer Josephson junctions based on Ta and Ta$_2$O$_5$.
+We further demonstrated successful growth of $\alpha$-Ta on Nb-seeded tantalum-oxide atop $\alpha$-Ta films, establishing a route toward trilayer Josephson junctions incorporating Ta$_2$O$_5$ barriers.

-Our results suggest that we can perform in-situ growth of Ta/Ta$_2$O$_5$/Ta trilayer structures without breaking vacuum.
-These structures may be used to fabricate highly oriented Ta-based Josephson junctions, which could significantly lower the density of TLS defects in the barrier and at interfaces.\cite{Gnanarajan2008, Oh2006} Superconducting qubits incorporating such junctions may demonstrate improved lifetimes and coherence beyond current state-of-the-art Ta-based qubits that utilize conventional Al-based junctions.
+Our results show that Ta/Ta$_2$O$_5$/Ta trilayers can be grown entirely in situ, without breaking vacuum, provided that an Nb seed layer is introduced above the oxide barrier.
+These structures provide a promising platform for fabricating highly oriented Ta‑based Josephson junctions, enabling quantitative studies of TLS defect densities in the barrier and interfaces and allowing integration into qubits to compare coherence and lifetimes with state‑of‑the‑art Ta devices employing conventional Al‑based junctions.